archont00/ofxstatement-airbankcz/README.rst

 This is a parser for CSV transaction history exported from Air Bank a.s.
-(CZ) from within the report in Account History (CSV).
+(Czech Republic) from within the report in Account History (CSV).

-Ideally, the field separator is set to comma "," and character encoding to UTF-8 (this can be done in Settings / Applications) of the internet banking.
+The expected field separator is comma (",") and character encoding UTF-8 (this can be done in Settings / Applications of the internet banking).

 It is a plugin for `ofxstatement`_.